andreasabel/inCode/entry/tries-with-recursion-schemes.md

 writing an anamorphism: "How do I generate *one layer*"?

 Our `fromMapCoalg` will take a `Map [k] v` and generate `TrieF k v (Map [k] v)`:
 *one single layer* of our new Trie (in particular, the *top layer*).
-And the values in each of the resultant maps will be later then watered and expanded into their own fully mature subtries.
+The values in each of the resultant maps will be later then watered and expanded into their own fully mature subtries.

 So, how do we generate the *top layer* of a prefix trie from a map?
 Well, remember, to make a `TrieF k v (Map [k] v)`, we need a `Maybe v` (the value at